 Is it actually legit or is The Ultimate Retirement Loophole a scam?

 Thankfully you’ve landed in the right place to find out because that’s exactly what I’m going to be uncovering here in this review.

 So if you’ve been thinking about signing up for access to this “loophole” then be sure to read this post right through because I’ll be outlining whether or not it can really produce Income On Demand like our man Nate Rifkin claims it can.

 The Ultimate Retirement Loophole is a website that’s recently launched claiming it has the answer to helping retirees generate guaranteed profits of at least $1,500 per month & it makes it seem pretty darn easy to do so too.

 The website has been supposedly put together by a guy named Nate Rifkin who claims to be an ex-employee of a company called Agora Financial.
-Nate claims that he no-longer works for Agora Financial because he was dismissed after confronting his boss about this said retirement loophole.
+Nate claims that he no longer works for Agora Financial because he was dismissed after confronting his boss about this said retirement loophole.

-However there’s something that made me immediately skeptical about this whole thing, and that’s the fact that this whole web page (on which Nate claims he “exposes” Agora Financial) is actually hosted on Agora Financial’s company website.
+However there’s something that made me immediately sceptical about this whole thing, and that’s the fact that this whole web page (on which Nate claims he “exposes” Agora Financial) is actually hosted on Agora Financial’s company website.

 So why on earth would Agora decide to host this information which they apparently (according to Nate) want to keep secret on their main company site?